danieljimenez0255/airbnb-clone-with-nextjs/README.md

   - [Click Me to Check Out more about Mapbox](https://www.mapbox.com/)

   ## NextAuth
-  ### Powerful Auth tool that supports NextJS SSR
+  ### Powerful Auth tool that supports NextJS
   - Easy to use with any Oath Provider such as **Google**, **Facebook**, **Apple** & more
-  - Supports passwordless sign in
+  - Supports passwordless sign in & custom sign in providers
   - Can Integrate any database via an adapter to store/persist user login
   - Very secure as it is handled all by the server
   - [Click me to learn more and see how to integrate Next Auth](https://next-auth.js.org/)